Čeminac: History

 This Village was established by the Danube Swabians (Schwowe) in 1720 from Fulda and Eisfeld, locally also called Stifolder.
-The Čeminac area was home to a sizeable Danube Swabians population before the end of World War II.
+Colonist settlement of Krčevina was established on the territory of the village municipality during the land reform in interwar Yugoslavia. Čeminac area was home to a sizeable Danube Swabians population before the end of World War II.
 With the Red Army's crossing of the Danube at Batina most of these Germans left, and their property was confiscated by Communist Yugoslavia's government.

 Demographics

+There are 3,500 inhabitants in 1,100 households living in the area of Čeminac.

 Ethnic groups in the municipality (2011 census):